appscode/blog/content/post/update-version-of-opensearch-database-in-gke/index.md

 > You can see from above, our OpenSearch database has been updated with the new version `opensearch-2.11.1`.
 So, the database update process is successfully completed.

-We have made a tutorial on Provision OpenSearch Multi-node Combined cluster and Topology Cluster using KubeDB.
-You can have a look into the video below:
+If you want to learn more about Production-Grade OpenSearch on Kubernetes you can have a look into that playlist below:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/O42Pvf2NuCo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?si=NX1Xoaq7ceJW5SnQ&amp;list=PLoiT1Gv2KR1gvo2SbHjg4KMajG8Q59ecu" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Support